EE 101 Lab Exercise 5: Introduction to the Oscilloscope and Function

 On the oscilloscope, set the following controls:

-Channel 1 Volts / Division = 2 (The CH 1 button enables/disables the
+Channel 1 Volts / Division = 2 (The CH 1 menu button

-Trigger Source = Channel 1 (select Channel 1 from the Trigger
+Trigger Source = Channel 1 (Push TRIGGER MENU, select Channel 1

-You will now configure the function generator to output a 8Vpp (peak-to-peak),
+You will now configure the function generator to output a 10Vpp (peak-to-peak),

 1 Khz sinusoidal wave.

-range controls to set the output frequency to 1 Khz.
+to set an output frequency of 1 Khz.